QuantEcon/lecture-source-py/source/rst/getting_started.rst

 Thus, the Jupyter kernel is listening for Python commands on port 8888 of our local machine

-Hopefully your default browser has also opened up with a web page that looks something like this (click to enlarge)
+Hopefully, your default browser has also opened up with a web page that looks something like this (click to enlarge)

 .. figure:: /_static/figures/nb.png